sirawit-suk/42BKK-Piscine-3nd/README.md

 Tips and Note:
 - Try to understand of Makefile do... you will see that this will save a lot of time.
+- Don't forget to change parameter and header (F1) of function file after make rename.
 - Moulinette DON'T check other file, it's ok if you push other file to repository for checking, result will be OK.
 (Focus on file Turn in)
 - Norminette too, there check only file that Turn in.
 - Makefile usually start with 'M' because it will appear first of directory (makefile will also work too) [What Name to Give Your Makefile](https://www.gnu.org/software/make/manual/html_node/Makefile-Names.html#Makefile-Names)